A character freaks out about something, and screams

 is a subtrope.

 - Dragon Ball Z is king of this trope.
 Granted the characters in question are trying to charge up their ki, but they do it by screaming their heads off, and oh boy, sometimes their scream can go on for a minute without pause!
+Fun fact: Sean Schemmel did pass out in the booth at least once from this, when performing his famous "Super Saiyan 3 Scream".

 - Non-comedic example: Mewtwo in Pokemon Mewtwo Returns screams in agony for nearly thirty seconds straight when he tries to break free of Giovanniís machines, though this is justified since heís using telepathy and not actually vocalizing.